Everything to Know About the LinkedIn Social Selling Index

 linkedin social selling index article cover

-Of all the tools at your disposal, this blog post will focus on taking your LinkedIn sales skills one step further.
-LinkedIn is the prime social selling platform of the twenty-first century, and when used correctly, it can be a major factor in the success of you as a salesperson and your business as a whole.
+LinkedIn is the prime social selling platform of the twenty-first century, and when used correctly, it can be a major factor in your success as a salesperson and your business as a whole.

 What is the Linkedin Social Selling Score?